Motivation after Spring Break

 As the weather warms, try to find a spot outdoors where you enjoy working that is free from distractions where you can study.
 Diffuse sunlight by a window can increase your energy.

-5. Hook up with fellow students to study.
+5. Meet up with fellow students to study.

 Working with your classmates can get you back on track to refocus on what is important and to hold you accountable in the last part of the semester.